Rick-Houser/jeh/_posts/2025-12-23-ai-task-manager.md

     uvicorn.run(app, host="0.0.0.0", port=8000)
 ```

 **Best Practice**: Add Pydantic models for validation and CORS for browser compatibility.
-Run locally: `cd backend && python main.py`.
-Hit `/docs` for Swagger UI testing.

 > **Tip**: OpenAI has rate limits.
 Handle them with retries in production (for example, exponential backoff).
 {: .prompt-tip }

 ## Step 4: Crafting the Responsive Frontend
-A clean UI is crucial; I've refactored many from monoliths, so this uses Tailwind for rapid, mobile-first design.
+A clean UI is crucial.
+This project uses Tailwind CSS for rapid, mobile-first design.

 Update `frontend/src/App.tsx`:
 ```tsx